 Care & Treatment

-Your healthcare provider will work with you to determine the best treatment based on the type of arrhythmia you have and the symptoms it is causing.
-Some arrhythmias don’t need any treatment.
-Others might be treated with lifestyle changes, changes in medications, or treatment of another medical condition that is causing the arrhythmia.
-Other times, medications or procedures may be needed to treat the arrhythmia.
+Your healthcare provider will work with you to determine the best treatment based on the type of arrhythmia you have and the symptoms you are experiencing.
+Some arrhythmias don’t need any treatment, while others may be treated with lifestyle changes, medications, or treatment of another medical condition that is causing the arrhythmia.
+Rarely, you may need a procedure to treat the arrhythmia.

 A first step in treating atrial fibrillation is to identify and treat other medical conditions that can cause the problem.
-These can include conditions such as heart disease, high blood pressure, or an overactive thyroid gland.
+These conditions include heart disease, high blood pressure, or an overactive thyroid gland.

 Even if the atrial fibrillation only happens sometimes and does not cause any symptoms, people with atrial fibrillation are still at risk for complications such as stroke and are often treated with medications.
 The two main risks of atrial fibrillation are stroke and a heart rate that is too fast to pump blood effectively.
 Your healthcare provider will assess your risk of stroke to identify the treatment approach that best balances the benefits and risks to you.